Get 50% Discount Offer 26 Days

 cd command to change the path of the directory using absolute path

-Relative Path: This path is relative to your current directory.
-This means that you don’t need to type the directory path from the root Directory.
-For example, if you are currently in /home/username, you can change to Documents using:
+Relative Path: This path is relative to your current directory, so you don’t need to type the full directory path starting from the root.
+For example, if you are currently ‘/home/username‘, To get to the ‘Documents‘ folder, use:

 cd Documents